 Any devices of the form

-n are for internal use only and should never be used.
+n are for internal use only should never be used by the administrator directly.

 You can also set the name of a multipath device to a name of your choosing by using the